ryanteck/raspi-cake/README.md

 A Secret project to develop a Portal "Still Alive" Ending credits as an package for the Raspberry Pi.

-Language Going to be coded in: Python OR Bash OR something else
+Language Going to be coded in: Python
 By: <Subject Names Here>